compromise-evident/tryRSA/README.md

 or prove that it's nothing?

-Here's a quote by mathematician Leila Schneps on Grothendieck's example of Galios theory applied to relationships:
+Here's a quote by mathematician Leila Schneps on Grothendieck's example of Galois theory applied to relationships:
 "It's this idea that any simple picture, made of vertices and segments--whatever you can draw in this way--that there's a natural connection between each and every one of those drawings